 Outputs and Further Information

-These transcriptions will allow us to investigate how new goods arising from technological advances and developments in trade were integrated into English society; and how the role of objects in familial and financial relationships changed over time.
-Furthermore, the methodology developed here to transcribe these documents will aid in opening up the vast trove of valuable handwriting manuscripts held at The National Archives.
+These transcriptions will allow us to investigate how new goods arising from technological advances and developments in trade were integrated into English society, and how the role of objects in familial and financial relationships changed over time.
+Furthermore, the methodology developed here to transcribe these documents will aid in opening up the vast trove of valuable handwritten manuscripts held at The National Archives.
 We will be reporting our findings here and on our website, as well as holding in-person and virtual events.
 If you want to keep up to date with the project, our progress and outputs please sign up to our mailing list

 The full transcriptions and a database created from their contents will be made publicly available.
 Several articles and an edited collection on the history of material culture in this period will be produced.
-These works will be open access to allow as many people as possible to benefit from this work, and all contributors to the transcription will be acknowledged.
+These works will be open access to allow as many people as possible to benefit from this work, and all contributors to the transcriptions will be acknowledged.